Transitions

 Get Set Progress Internships – Thomas Pocklington Trust

-If you need any further advice on moving to Post 18 opportunities, please ask your Qualified Teacher of Vision Impairment (QTVI).
+If you need any further advice on moving to post-18 opportunities, please ask your Qualified Teacher of Vision Impairment (QTVI).